abdullahalaslan/vagrant-k8s/README.md

               value: main
 ```

-pulls *mysql* image from Dockerhub and run it on port 3306 taking following environment variables:
+pulls *mysql* image from Dockerhub and runs it on port 3306 taking following environment variables:
 **MYSQL_ROOT_PASSWORD:** randomly generated

 **MYSQL_USER_PASSWORD:** 'python' as username to be created for Python app